Nimbostratus cloud: Formation

 Nimbostratus occurs along a warm front or occluded front where the slowly rising warm air mass creates nimbostratus along with shallower stratus clouds producing less rain, these clouds being preceded by higher-level clouds such as cirrostratus and altostratus.
 Often, when an altostratus cloud thickens and descends into lower altitudes, it will become nimbostratus.

 Nimbostratus, unlike cumulonimbus, is not associated with thunderstorms, however at an unusually unstable warm front caused as a result of the advancing warm air being hot, humid and unstable, cumulonimbus clouds may be embedded within the usual nimbostratus.
 Lightning from an embedded cumulonimbus cloud may interact with the nimbostratus but only in the immediate area around it.
 In this situation with lightning and rain occurring it would be hard to tell which type of cloud was producing the rain from the ground, however cumulonimbus tend to produce larger droplets and more intense downpours.
 The simultaneous presence of cumulonimbus and nimbostratus clouds is uncommon; nimbostratus clouds are typically associated with warm fronts and occasionally appear along cold fronts.
 However nimbostratus in Australian east coast low pressure systems (ECL) can bring some of the heaviest rainfall totals on record due to the Tasman sea, which is often warm.
 For instance, Sydney has recorded a 24-hour rainfall total of 327.8 mm purely from nimbostratus, with 100 mm falling in the three hours from noon to 3:00 pm.
 The simultaneous presence of cumulonimbus and nimbostratus clouds is common in eastern Australia, and these storms are called "embedded thunderstorms".

 Forecast

 Nimbostrati often have very few visual features.

 Nimbostratus is generally a sign of an approaching warm or occluded front producing steady moderate precipitation, as opposed to the shorter period of typically heavier precipitation released by a cold-frontal cumulonimbus cloud.
 Precipitation may last for several days, depending on the speed of the frontal system.
-A nimbostratus virga cloud is the same as normal nimbostratus, but the rain or snow falls as virga which doesn't reach the ground.
+A nimbostratus virga cloud is the same as normal nimbostratus, but the rain or snow falls as virga which does not reach the ground.
 Stratus or stratocumulus usually replace the nimbostratus after the passage of the warm or occluded front.